”You look tired.” Said my client Sue straightfaced as they come.

 I said to Sue what I recall saying to Pete at one point:

 ”You don’t need more hours in the day and you don’t need to wake up earlier.
-You need to decide.”
+You need to make a decision.”

 “Remember that every corpse on Everest was once a highly motivated person.”